-Considering Upgrading to Windows 7?
+Considering upgrading to Windows 7?

 Two versions of Microsoft Windows 7 are available:

 - For faculty/staff campus use, faculty/staff may pick up Windows 7 Enterprise 32-bit and 64-bit editions from the

-- For students and faculty/staff Work at Home users, Microsoft Windows 7 Ultimate 32-bit and 64-bit edtions may be purchased for $10
+- For students and faculty/staff work-at-home users, Microsoft Windows 7 Ultimate 32-bit and 64-bit editions may be purchased for $10

 - Due to activation requirements, Windows 7 is not available for download.